wecodemore/grunt-githooks/README.md

 The directory in which the generated hooks should go.
 You'll probably never have to use it, but it's a useful option for testing

+#### template
+Type: `String`

+The path to the Handlebar template you want to use to generate the binding script.
+Default template is:

 ### Usage Examples

 #### Simple hook